nmanayilakath-droid/reciperatinganalysis/README.md

 ### By Nidhi Manayilakath

-This project explores whether the nutritional content of recipes—particularly calorie levels—affects their average ratings.
+This project explores whether the nutritional content of recipes, particularly calorie levels, affects their average ratings.
 Using a dataset of recipes with nutritional information, I analyze patterns in ratings and build predictive models to better understand what drives recipe popularity.

 ---